Eugeniusz Knapik

 Along with Andrzej Krzanowski and Aleksander Lasoń, Knapik is generally seen as a leading member of the composers who emerged in Poland during the mid-1970s.
-This group was collectively named Stalowa Wola after the city at which they stated their manifesto at a 1975 festival of music which was sub-titled "From young composers to a young City".
+This group was collectively named Stalowa Wola after the city at which they stated their manifesto at a 1975 festival of music sub-titled "From young composers to a young City".
 Their statement read, "The work of the composers who entered their artistic lives at the festivals in Stalowa Wola was a kind of opposition to the 1950s and 60s avant-garde: opposition towards novelty for novelty's sake, and towards total destruction.
 This opposition was a spontaneous, intuitive, deep-rooted reaction, which we only later became fully aware of."

 Knapik is often seem as a composer out of his time, in that his music is heavily influenced by the musical idioms of the late Romantic era, in particular by the work of Gustav Mahler (1860-1911).
 More recent influences include Górecki, Krzysztof Penderecki (b.
-1933) and Witold Lutosławski (1913-1994).
+1933) and Witold Lutosławski (1913–1994).
 He has borrowed from 19th and 20th century English language poetry for both libretto and inspiration, a fact which sets him apart from most of his Polish contemporaries.

-Today, Knapik teaches at the Katowice Academy of Music, where he is professor and director of composition.
+Today, Knapik teaches at the Katowice Academy of Music, where he is a professor and director of composition.